zuzia-dev/kodi-viaplay/README.md

 ﻿# Viaplay unofficial add-on for Kodi
 This is a Kodi add-on that allows you to stream content from Viaplay in Kodi.
+This is a Kodi add-on that allows you to stream content from Viaplay in Kodi.
+Requires subscription.
+Add-on designed for versions: Polish, Swedish, Norwegian, Danish, Finnish, Dutch, Lithuanian, Estonian, English.
 ## Disclaimer ##
 This add-on is unoffical and is not endorsed or supported by Viaplay in any way.
 Any trademarks used belong to their owning companies and organisations.
 Use at Your Own Risk.